 What is Midsumma Pride March?

-Midsumma Pride March is the second of our signature events where over 7,400 marchers take to the streets down Fitzroy Street in St Kilda each year.
-Over 45,000 people line the streets and balconies along the march route to show their support – making this the best-attended Pride March in Victoria.
+Midsumma Pride March is the second of our signature events where over 7,400 marchers usually take to the streets down Fitzroy Street in St Kilda each year and over 45,000 people line the streets and balconies along the march route to show their support – making this the best-attended Pride March in Victoria.
 In terms of scale, march numbers for Midsumma Pride March are considerably larger than other annual marches held in Victoria including Moomba and the Australia Day March.

 Dykes on Bikes precede the marching contingent as per tradition, with the march itself led by Boon Wurrung Elders and a Rainbow Aboriginal Float along with the Premier of Victoria, Minister for Equality and the Creative Industries and Commissioner for Gender and Sexuality.